Company climate risk disclosure could become mandatory in a few years

 Investors have urged companies, particularly those operating in the oil, gas and coal sectors, to disclose the financial impact of long-term climate change and increase transparency as the world shifts away from fossil fuels.

-"We are now in the voluntary stage but I suspect that in a few years we may very well see standardized requirements from various regulatory authorities on disclosure of climate risk," he added.
+"We are now in the voluntary stage but I suspect that in a few years we may very well see standardised requirements from various regulatory authorities on disclosure of climate risk," he added.

 Last year, a global task force set up by the G20's Financial Stability Board proposed that companies disclose in their public financial findings how they identify and manage risks to their business from climate change.

-On Tuesday, Royal Dutch Shell (RDSa.L) shareholders rejected a proposal by an environmental activist group demanding the oil major sets and publishes annual targets to reduce carbon emissions.
+Investors are also pushing oil giant Royal Dutch Shell to explain the finer details of its plan to link executives' bonus pay to lowering carbon emissions.

-There are also a number of financial regulators who argue that climate risk is not part of companies' core business, Roome said.
+However, there are a number of financial regulators who argue that climate risk is not part of companies' core business, Roome said.

 Environmental lawyer Alice Garton at ClientEarth said existing laws apply to company disclosure where climate risks are material, or affect the economic decisions of shareholders.